lvgl/lvgl/docs/widgets/core/canvas.md

 ### Blur
 A given area of the canvas can be blurred horizontally with `lv_canvas_blur_hor(canvas, &area, r)` or vertically with `lv_canvas_blur_ver(canvas, &area, r)`.
-`r` is the radius of the blur (greater value means more intensive burring). `area` is the area where the blur should be applied (interpreted relative to the canvas)
+`r` is the radius of the blur (greater value means more intensive burring). `area` is the area where the blur should be applied (interpreted relative to the canvas).

 ## Events
-The same events are sent than for the [Images](/widgets/core/img).
+The same events are sent as for the [Images](/widgets/core/img).

 Learn more about [Events](/overview/event).